Top Six New Year’s Resolutions to Protect Your Identity

 Top Three Cyber Security New Year's Resolutions

 16%: Keep software updated with latest security enhancements and patches

 13%: Be careful online shopping (e.g. use secure websites)

 13%: Exercise caution when sharing personal information online

 *PNC Consumer Survey

-Chief Security Officer Debbie Guild suggests modern times call for modern New Year’s resolutions; think cybersecurity in 2018
+Chief Security Officer Debbie Guild suggests modern times call for modern New Year’s resolutions; think cybersecurity

 - 41% of Americans usually make New Year’s resolutions.